marko-knoebl/slides/sections/python-data-science-4-machine-learning-theory/72-classification-metrics-en.md

 ## Metrics based on true/false positives/negatives

-binary classification: is a fruit an apple or is it not an apple?
+binary classification: spam detection

-- true positive: an apple is classified as an apple
+- true positive: a spam message is classified as _spam_
-- true negative: a peach is classified as _not_ an apple
+- true negative: a regular message is classified as _no spam_
-- false positive: a peach is classified as an apple (type I error)
+- false positive: a regular message is classified as _spam_ (type I error)
-- false negative: an apple is classified as _not_ an apple (type II error)
+- false negative: a spam message is classified as _no spam_ (type II error)

 ## Metrics based on true/false positives/negatives

+example:

+60 regular messages, 40 spam messages

+1 regular message is misclassified as spam

+5 spam messages are misclassified as regular messages

-**precision** = 8/9=0.889 (8 out of 9 fruits that were classified as apples are _actually_ apples)
+**precision** = 35/36 = 0.97 (35 out of 36 messages that were classified as spam are _actually_ spam)

-**recall** = 8/10=0.8 (8 out of 10 apples were recognized as apples)
+**recall** = 35/40 = 0.88 (35 out of 40 spam messages were recognized as spam)

-precision = true positives / predicted positives

-recall = true positives / condition positives

 see also: [precision and recall on Wikipedia](https://en.wikipedia.org/wiki/Precision_and_recall)